chalupaul/git_only_docker/README.md

 ### Caveat Emptor

-This image is built off of public.ecr.aws/amazonlinux/amazonlinux:minimal, which is the "latest" version (currently AL2023).
+ - This image is built off of public.ecr.aws/amazonlinux/amazonlinux:minimal, which is the "latest" version (currently AL2023).
 This is because that's what their lambda python runtime images are based off.

+ - Images are built every Monday morning, and will include any system package update.
+This only goes to the `latest` tag.

+ - Patch versions are cut about every month from latest.

+ - Minor versions are bumped when there's a new git version released on kernel.org.